zero24x/glovecoin/README.md

-HotshotCoin is a PoW+PoS cryptocurrency that will be PoS only after block 43200
+HotShotCoin is a PoW+PoS cryptocurrency that will be PoS only after block 43200

-Name: HotshotCoin
+Name: HotShotCoin

 Short name: HTS